32 Places to Sell Online: eCommerce Marketplaces & PlatformsApril 16, 2015 - Holly Cardew

-Commerce as a service and not just as a software; this platform will automatically scale as your business grows so you don’t have to worry about server capabilities and extra costs.
+Commerce as a service and not just as a software; Symphony Commerce will automatically scale as your business grows so you don’t have to worry about server capabilities and extra costs.

 Magento is owned by eBay, so you can trust they know eCommerce.
 Magento lets you take control of your own sales channel and scale your business with an emphasis on flexibility and functionality.
 They also have some incredible apps!

 This Chinese company makes Amazon look tiny, racking up hundreds of billions of dollars in sales every year.
 Alibaba operates many online marketplaces, the largest being Alibaba and Taobao.
 These websites allow sellers to list not only goods, but services as well.
 The company is in the early stages of expanding into the U.S.

 This post has been updated.
 Read our updated post: Ultimate Guide to Places to Sell Online: 50 eCommerce Platforms & Marketplaces